Build an Operational Dashboard in 90 Minutes: Daily Business Pulse for $60K–$100K Operators

 Net impact:

-Detection: Caught 3 at-risk clients Week 1 (not Week 6) = $9K monthly churn prevented
+Detection: Caught 3 at-risk clients in Week 1 instead of Week 6, preventing $9K in monthly churn.

 Immediate (Days 1–7):